ThuNganPythonista/Django-Hades/README.md

 *Note: You need to install Python first, then follow the commands to set up a Django project.
 In this project, I am using PyCharm.
 If you're unsure, you can learn Django before starting.
 Please read the code and instructions simultaneously for better comprehension.*

 ##### Step 1 : Create app  "Home" in Django and add static files .. ####
-Here's a revised and grammatically correct version of your text:

 - We will organize the project as follows:
     + **Src folder** (the root directory of the project)